 I work full-time at a restaurant.
-I am the office manager, a shift manager, and server.
 I am also currently attending college.
 I got my Associate's Degree from Weber State before transferring to Westminster College.
-I have recently declared a double major.
 I am majoring in aviation management and accounting.
-I hope to graduate in Spring 2014.
+I will be graduating in Spring 2014.
+I'm excited to see where life takes me after college.

 I really enjoy sports.
 I have a couple different teams in different sports.
-My favorites are basketball and football, and I'm a die-hard Utah Jazz and Philadelphia Eagles fan.
-I like soccer and would love to see a Real Salt Lake match sometime.
+My favorites are soccer/football and American football, and I'm a die-hard Liverpool FC supporter and Philadelphia Eagles fan.
+I also support Real Salt Lake.

 I love music.
 My favorite band is Incubus and I stick to more of the rock / alternative genre, but Top 40 can be okay.
 I also like jazz and classical and the occasional rap song.
 I just really don't like country music.
 I love the effect that music has on me.
 My dad is a musician so music has always been part of my life.
-I play piano and saxophone and am kind of learning guitar.
-Music is amazing to me and I really don't think I could live without it.
+It is amazing to me and I really don't think I could live without it.

 I love to read.
 Some of my favorite books are To Kill A Mockingbird, Hamlet, Tess of the D'Urbervilles, and it's kind of nerdy but I love Star Wars books.
 Green Eggs and Ham has also pretty much always been a personal favorite.